-8. CONCLUSION
+8. RECOMMENDATIONS

-It would be naive to think that the majority of raptor poisoning and persecution can be detected.
+It would be naive to think that any more than a fraction of raptor poisoning and persecution can be formally recorded.
 The chances of finding a bird carcass, considering a varied landscape and terrain, tall vegetation and scavengers can be considered as slim.
-The relatively large proportion of individuals found in both 2011 and 2012 that had been fitted with telemetry (namely radio and satellite tags) suggests that many more birds without telemetry devices were not discovered.
+The relatively large proportion of individuals recorded in the NPWS database that had been fitted with telemetry (namely radio and satellite tags) suggests that many more birds without telemetry devices were not discovered.
 It is considered even more difficult to discover birds that have been shot illegally, as the perpetrator will often remove or conceal the carcass to reduce the chance of being apprehended.
-Nevertheless, these first two annual reports have provided a useful picture of poisoning and persecution in Ireland by documenting the species known to be affected by poisoning and persecution, the devices of poisoning and persecution and the known locations of these incidents.
-Continuing to record known events in a systematic fashion will build on this database and provide stronger background information to target illegal activity through enforcement and education and in turn combat human-related raptor mortality.
-Likewise, the information garnered from recording and analysing incidents of road, turbine or fence collisions can help inform forward planning on such matters.